 Over the years, the Music Metadata Unit (formerly the Music Cataloging Unit, and Music Technical Services) has been served by many outstanding librarians.
 Among them are Mia Rode, Garrett Bowles, Peggy Meyers, Elisabeth Rebman, Marlene Wong, Mimi Tashiro, Jeffrey Earnest, Kevin Freeman, Philip Schreur, Nancy Lorimer, Raymond Heigemeir, and Kevin Kishimoto.

 The library's paraprofessional staff has included several music doctoral students who have gone on to careers in librarianship, including Lynne Toribara, Kent Underwood, Philip Schreur, and Eunice Schroeder.
 Rebecca Lasher Wesley, who worked as a library assistant, would leave and later return to Stanford as Head of its Math and Computer Science Library.
-Others who have worked in the Music Library and made valuable contributions include Erna Wilson, Ida Kattenberg, Jean Kan, Marianne Bahmann, Katherine Bain, Lissy Bland, Gina Balestracci, Diane Westfall, Geoffrey Skinner, C. Winton Reynolds, Sheridan Schroeter, Keith Bisaillon, Ruth Escher, Stephen Escher, Anne Piascik, Riva Bacon, Richard Powers, Mie Araki, and Liam Harty.
+Others who have worked in the Music Library and made valuable contributions include Erna Wilson, Ida Kattenberg, Jean Kan, Marianne Bahmann, Katherine Bain, Lissy Bland, Gina Balestracci, Diane Westfall, Geoffrey Skinner, C. Winton Reynolds, Sheridan Schroeter, Keith Bisaillon, Ruth Escher, Stephen Escher, Anne Piascik, Riva Bacon, Richard Powers, Mie Araki, Liam Harty, and Vincent Kang.

 Stanford graduates in music who went on to become music librarians include Gordon Rowley, George Hill and Tom Moore.